I have a very simple, and not very elegant stored procedure.

 CREATE OR REPLACE PROCEDURE ADD_EMP ( P_EMP_NAME IN SIMPLE_EMP.name%TYPE, P_EMP_SALARY IN SIMPLE_EMP.SALARY%TYPE, P_OUT_ID OUT SIMPLE_EMP.id%TYPE, P_OUT_TOTAL OUT INTEGER ) AS BEGIN INSERT INTO SIMPLE_EMP (name, SALARY) VALUES (P_EMP_NAME, P_EMP_SALARY) RETURN id INTO P_OUT_ID; SELECT COUNT(id) INTO P_OUT_TOTAL FROM SIMPLE_EMP; EXCEPTION WHEN OTHERS THEN HTP.print(SQLERRM); END;

 Sidebar: Like, I’m not a professional developer.
 The WHEN OTHERS THEN bit…that’s BAD CODE, don’t do that.
-I’m trying to talk about something else though, so don’t pay attention to that.
+You should do something, more like THIS.

 This stored procedure takes in a name and salary.
 It inserts a record to my table, and returns the new employee’s ID and the new total number of employees in my company.

-Now, I want to execute this stored procedure via REST.
+Now, I want to execute this stored procedure via HTTP(S).

 The database code behind this service is VERY simple.
-I’m just calling a stored procedure.
+I’m just calling the stored procedure.

 P_EMP_NAME and P_EMP_SALARY binds are important.
 To get the data to my stored procedure, I’m going to POST up some JSON.
 That looks like this: